-- 14.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-As well as educating children about online risks, we have appropriate and effective filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk. - 14.2 These filtering and monitoring systems block harmful and inappropriate content, and we take care to ensure that they do not unreasonably impact on teaching and learning.
-The systems are reviewed regularly, (at least annually) to ensure their effectiveness, and staff have been identified and assigned suitable roles and responsibilities to monitor to manage these systems.
-We also have effective monitoring strategies in place to meet the safeguarding needs of our pupils. - 14.3 We tell parents and carers what filtering and monitoring systems we use, so they can understand how we work to keep children safe. - 14.4 We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online. - 14.5 We ensure staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - 14.6 Online safety risks can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams.

-- 14.7 All staff are aware of these risk areas and should report any concerns to the DSL. - 14.8 As required by the EYFS framework we have a policy which covers the safe use of mobile phones and cameras.
-Staff who work in the EYFS unit Must ensure that their mobile phones are kept in the allocated cupboard in line with the policy document.
+- 15.1 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
+As well as educating children about online risks, we have appropriate and effective filtering and monitoring systems in place to limit the risk of children being exposed to inappropriate content, subjected to harmful online interaction with other users and to ensure their own personal online behaviour does not put them at risk. - 15.2 These filtering and monitoring systems block harmful and inappropriate content, and we take care to ensure that they do not unreasonably impact on teaching and learning.
+The systems are reviewed regularly, (at least annually) to ensure their effectiveness, and staff have been identified and assigned suitable roles and responsibilities to monitor to manage these systems - 15.3 We tell parents and carers what filtering and monitoring systems we use, so they can understand how we work to keep children safe. - 15.4 We will also inform parents and carers of what we are asking children to do online, including the sites they need to access, and with whom they will be interacting online. - 15.5 We ensure staff understand their expectations, roles and responsibilities around filtering and monitoring as part of safeguarding training - 15.6 Online safety risks can be categorised into four areas of risk: - Content: being exposed to illegal, inappropriate or harmful content such as pornography, fake news, misogyny, self-harm, suicide, radicalisation and extremism - Contact: being subjected to harmful online interaction with other users such as peer to peer pressure and adults posing as children or young adults to groom or exploit children - Conduct: personal online behaviour that increases the likelihood of, or causes, harm such as making, sending and receiving explicit images, sharing other explicit images and online bullying - Commerce: risks such as online gambling, inappropriate advertising, phishing or financial scams. - 15.7 All staff are aware of these risk areas and should report any concerns to the DSL. - 15.8 As required by the EYFS framework we have a policy which covers the safe use of mobile phones and cameras. - Staff will not carry personal mobile phones while working. - The EYFS Manager or HLTA will keep a mobile phone within the learning environment for emergencies (e.g. lockdown procedures). - EYFS Staff may use their use their mobile phones during break / lunchtimes in an agreed area not used by children. - A mobile phone will be taken on all school trips.
+This is in line with the statutory framework for the Early Years Foundation Stage, which states that providers should take contact telephone numbers and a mobile phone on outings. - EYFS Children - EYFS Children are not allowed to bring mobile phones into school. - Visitors and parents/carers within the EYFS - The school will display a notice advising visitors and parents/carers throughout the school that mobile phones are not to be used in the school.
+If a visitor or parent/carer is seen using their mobile phone, they will be asked to switch this off.
+If parents/carers wish to use their phone they will be advised to use this away from school premises.